15 MySpace Bands You Probably Don’t Remember

 From Autumn To Ashes

-A mid-noughties hardcore band formed out of Long Island, From Autumn To Ashes rose to prominence via second album The Fiction We Live, which featured the band’s most well-known track, The After Dinner Payback.
-From Autumn To Ashes’ songs were filled with an abrasive angst that made that made them a much-loved band in the screamo scene, and whilst they’ve been generally quiet in recent years, their Facebook page has been teasing the prospect of activity in 2020, and the band are confirmed to play at Alabama’s Furnace Fest in September.
+A mid-’00s hardcore band formed out of Long Island, From Autumn To Ashes rose to prominence via second album The Fiction We Live, which featured the band’s most well-known track, The After Dinner Payback.
+From Autumn To Ashes’ songs were filled with an abrasive angst that made that made them a much-loved band in the screamo scene, and whilst they’ve been generally quiet in recent years, their Facebook page has previously teased the prospect of activity in 2020.

 Best-known for quirky 2006 track Monsters, Matchbook Romance have just two albums – 2003 debut Stories And Alibis and its follow-up Voices – to their name.
 It’s their earlier material that fans hold most dear, though, the New York natives’ earnest brand of emo winning them many fans in the underground scene.
 However, given their social media has been inactive since mid-2018, it seems unlikely Matchbook Romance are going to be up to anything anytime soon.

 They’ve recently announced a comeback to a rather muted response, but back in 2007, power-pop purveyors Metro Station were a pretty big deal indeed.
 Their self-titled debut was a hit in the emo world, spawning fan-favourites like Kelsey and Control, but the big crossover hit was Shake It, a super-catchy pop-rock smash that’s hit over 100 million streams on Spotify.
 It’s unlikely they’ll ever reach those heights again, but despite emo’s neon era being well and truly over, vocalist Trace Cyrus has confirmed that new tunes are in the works.